Best Roasted Chicken

 4. Put half of the compound butter underneath the skin on the breasts.
 Push it in as far as you can, then you can push down on the outside to spread it around.

-chicken, and if needed, tie the legs together using kitchen twine to hold the aromatics in.
+5. Put the Aromatics inside the cavity of the chicken, and if needed, tie the legs together using kitchen twine to hold the aromatics in.

 6. Take the rest of the compound butter and spread on the OUTSIDE of the chicken, all over.
 Breasts, legs, thighs, etc.

-d to secure the bacon with toothpicks; the bacon has always stayed in place for me, but you CAN if you want.
+7. Lay the bacon over top of the chicken breasts, overlapping.
+I have never needed to secure the bacon with toothpicks; the bacon has always stayed in place for me, but you CAN if you want.

 8. Place chicken in per-heated 450 degree oven on center rack for 15 minutes.